Precedents & Dependents

 Shift+Leftto resize the dialog.

-- Options — With the Evaluate Functions & Groups option enabled, Pro Precedents evaluates Excel functions (e.g., SUM) and expressions grouped by parentheses within formulas individually, letting you analyze complex formulas piece-by-piece.
+- Evaluate Functions and Groups — With this option enabled, Pro Precedents evaluates Excel functions (e.g., SUM) and expressions grouped by parentheses within formulas individually, letting you analyze complex formulas piece-by-piece.
 In other words, you can see what a portion of your formula is contributing to the overall result.
 If Macabacus is able to evaluate certain Excel functions as cell references, selecting the function in the Pro Precedents dialog will navigate to that cell range.
 If you are wondering what cell that HLOOKUP, VLOOKUP, OFFSET, CHOOSE, INDIRECT, or INDEX(MATCH) function is actually pulling from, Pro Precedents can show you.
 The Evaluate Functions & Groups option is disabled by default to avoid confusion for those who do not understand it, but enabling this option is recommended for most users.
 This feature can be toggled using the

 The Pro Dependents dialog navigates an audited cell's dependencies similar to how Pro Precedents navigates precedents.
 Other features include: